ekleinod/postpone-posts/postpone-posts/readme.txt

 = Hardening =

-* check for false input in days field
 * concept for rights for postponing
 	* can only users postpone their own posts?
 	* can admin postpone all posts?

 = Technics =

-* use WP functions
+* use WP functions for displaying special texts
-	* error handling and display